SAP-samples/teched2022-AD180/exercises/Exercise_1/README.md

 | name  | Text  | -
 | product | List  | Text

-10. Your can now see your entities and the fields on the canvas
+10. Your can now see your entities and the fields on the canvas.
+Press the "SAVE APP" button to save the backend.

 <br>![](/exercises/Exercise_1/images/product-and-order-done.png)